fbpx

 The physical implications of a traumatic spinal cord injury are immediate and life-altering.
 A child may lose the ability to walk, move, or even breathe independently, depending on the level and completeness of the injury.
 This disability can necessitate a host of adaptive equipment and modifications to the home, such as wheelchairs, lifts, and accessible bathrooms.

-The healthcare costs associated with pediatric spinal cord injuries can be staggering – which is why you need to speak to our child injury lawyers about catastrophic rehabilitation benefits.
+The healthcare costs associated with pediatric spinal cord injuries can be staggering – which is why you need to speak to our Hamilton child injury lawyers about catastrophic rehabilitation benefits.
 They include acute hospitalization, surgical interventions, rehabilitation, ongoing medical care, and necessary equipment and adaptations.
-These costs can place a substantial financial burden on the family, particularly as the need for care and equipment will continue throughout the child’s life.
+These costs can place a substantial financial burden on the family, particularly as the need for care and equipment will change and continue throughout the child’s life.

 Additionally, a child with a spinal cord injury will face significant psychological and social challenges.
 They may struggle with grief over their lost abilities, fear about their future, and anxiety about social acceptance.
 Professional psychological support is crucial for helping the child navigate these feelings and adjust to their new reality.

 Furthermore, the injury can impact the child’s family relationships.
 Parents and siblings may experience feelings of guilt, grief, and helplessness, and family dynamics can shift as everyone adjusts to new roles and responsibilities.
-Support for the family, both practical and emotional, is essential during this time.

 Head Trauma and Brain Injury

 Childhood brain injuries, often caused by accidents such as vehicular collisions, are a significant concern in Canada, as they are around the globe.
 Despite precautions such as wearing a helmet while biking or using crosswalks when walking, tragic incidents can still occur.
-The ever-active nature of children, their innate curiosity, and occasionally, their limited understanding of potential dangers, can place them at higher risk.
+The ever-active nature of children, their innate curiosity, and, occasionally, their limited understanding of potential dangers can place them at higher risk.
 Car accidents, in particular, have been identified as a major cause of traumatic brain injuries in children, whether they are pedestrians, cyclists, or passengers.

 In Canada, the annual incidence rate of TBIs in children is alarmingly high.
 According to a report by Parachute Canada, a national charity dedicated to injury prevention, nearly 6,500 children and youth are hospitalized every year due to acquired brain injuries, with the leading cause being falls, followed closely by motor vehicle-related incidents.